Neo-Luddite Reading Group

 The issues and harms surrounding emerging technologies are especially concerning given the lack of regulation in the tech industry generally, and the tendency of productivity-increasing technology to further concentrate power in the hands of the few.
 This reading group will explore these risks and engage with how they work in the hopes of better organizing to protect the rights of workers and individuals.
 The goal is to have a better understanding of the costs (data, carbon, human labor) and risks (misinformation, unpredictability, bias) of making these machines, as well as limitations in what they can learn about the world primarily through data scraped from the internet.

-Archived pages of our previous books include: Resisting AI, The Human Use of Human Beings, Race After Technology, and Blood in the Machine: The Origins of the Rebellion Against Big Tech If you'd like to learn more about me, you can visit victorgom.es for a bio.
+Archived pages of our previous books include: The Age of Surveillance Capitalism, Resisting AI, The Human Use of Human Beings, Race After Technology, Blood in the Machine: The Origins of the Rebellion Against Big Tech, and The Eye of the Master: A Social History of Artificial Intelligence by Matteo Pasquinelli.
+If you'd like to learn more about me, you can visit victorgom.es for a bio.

 Schedule